sjm-Dev/Data-Cleaning-SQL/README.md

 ## 📁 Dataset Source

-*This project was created for learning purposes and uses simulated data inspired by educational resources.*
+The dataset used in this project is based on a simulated scenario of tech layoffs.
+It was adapted for educational purposes from publicly available learning resources.

-The dataset file is not included in this repository due to third-party ownership.
+*Due to usage rights, the original dataset file is not included in this repository.*

+The structure, fields, and sample data were adjusted to mimic a real-world dataset, suitable for SQL data cleaning practice.

 ---

 ## Step-by-step cleaning process

-### 📂 Original Dataset
+### Original Dataset

 Below is a preview of the original dataset: